When Medicaid in Texas Will Pay for a Nursing Home, Assisted Living, or Home Health Care

 The resource limit for a single person to qualify for Texas Medicaid is $2,000, and for a married couple who both want to qualify for Medicaid, it is $3,000.

 Some property does not count toward the resource limit.
-In Texas, the home you live in (or intend to return to, if you are in a nursing home) is excluded from the resource calculation as long as it is worth less than $585,000 (in 2019).
-There are other excluded resources, including one car.
+In Texas, the home you live in (or intend to return to, if you are in a nursing home) is excluded from the resource calculation as long as it is worth less than $713,000 (in 2024).
+Medicaid excludes some other resources as well, including personal belongings and one car.

 Medicaid Managed Care in Texas

-If you have a problem getting your managed care plan to pay for services that you need, make sure to appeal the written denial notice that you get.
+If you have a problem getting your managed care plan to pay for services that you need, you can appeal the written denial notice you receive.
 In addition, you can follow the separate complaint procedure for your plan.
-If you have a problem with your Medicaid managed care program, you can also file a complaint with Texas' Health and Human Services Commission Ombudsman at 877-787-8999.

 When a Nursing Home Is Medically Necessary